BiBiServ/bibigrid/docs/CONFIGURATION_SCHEMA.md

 useMasterWithPublicIp: boolean [yes, no]            # Usage of public IP.
 Default is yes
 useSpotInstances: boolean [yes, no]                 # Only usable with Google Compute and AWS, offered unused Instances

-masterAnsibleRoles:                                 # Ansible roles to run on master
-  - string                                          # Path to role, e.g.:
-  - ...
-slaveAnsibleRoles:                                  # Ansible roles to run on slaves
-  - string                                          # Path to role, e.g.:
-  - ...

 # HPC Cluster Software
 slurm: boolean [yes, no]                            # Enable / Disable SLURM Workload Manager.
 Default is no
 oge: boolean [yes, no]                              # deprecated - supported for Ubuntu 16.04 only.
 Default is no